 Alternatives to DuckDuckGo

-StartPage is one of the best alternatives to DuckDuckGo.
-This Netherland-based private search engine has several ways in which it protects its users’ privacy.
+StartPage is arguably the best alternative to DuckDuckGo.
+This Netherland-based private search engine has several ways in which it protects its users’ privacy:

 - It never stores users’ information.